Sociology and criminal justice faculty

 B.A., Geneva College

 A champion of social justice, Dr. Monsma is a frequent presenter at Association of Christians Teaching in Sociology conferences and has served as the organization’s president.
 He also has led students on study abroad trips to Taiwan in 2000 and to the Sultanate of Oman in 2004, '06 and '08.
+He was awarded Northwestern's Teaching Excellence Award in 2014.

 - The Criminal Justice System